admenergy/s3blobsync/README.md

 # S3BlobSync

-**S3BlobSync** provides a seamless way to operate between two of the major cloud platforms: AWS and Azure.
+**S3BlobSync** provides a seamless way to operate between two of the major cloud platforms: AWS S3 and Azure Blob Storage.
 With a focus on data transfer and synchronization, this tool simplifies cloud operations, making it easier for developers and administrators to manage their resources across different platforms.

 ## Features

-- **AWS Role Assumption**: Assume different AWS roles for secure operations.
 - **Data Download**: Easily download data from Azure or AWS S3.
-- **Data Transfer**: Transfer data seamlessly from AWS S3 to Azure.
+- **Data Transfer**: Transfer data seamlessly from AWS S3 to Azure Blob.

 ## Configuration